covid-at-home/covid-at-home/level4.md

 ### Very high fever that comes (back) suddenly

 If you check temperatures regularly, you will want to be aware that the trend can reverse suddenly, even when the patient seemed to be doing better earlier.
 Regular measurements are important.
 A fever that is very high (> 39° Celsius) is a cue to seek medical help.
 So is a fever that goes away and then comes back suddenly.

-### CRB-65

-Doctors sometimes use the so-called *CRB-65 scale* to roughly evaluate how sick a patient with pneumonia is.
-This scale uses inputs that we can also measure at home.
-Here's how to do it:

-- Confusion of new onset, defined as an AMTS (see above) of 8 or less?
-Add one point.
-- Respiratory rate of 30 breaths per minute or greater?
-Add one point.
-- Blood pressure less than 90 mmHg systolic or diastolic blood pressure 60 mmHg or less?
-Add one point.
-- Age over 65?
-Add one point.

-The resulting number from 0 to 4 means something to many doctors and might be useful to you, too: The higher the score, the more severe a case of pneumonia.
-But really: All symptoms from the list above are serious enough to seek professional medical help.

 ### Call for help